 In the sentient automobile world, Lightning McQueen is a Piston Cup legend.

-Sure, his existence conjures up some questions; is the Piston Cup the equivalent of NASCAR or athletics, since the cars are sentient?
+Sure, his existence conjures up some questions, for example; is the Piston Cup the equivalent of NASCAR or athletics, since the cars are sentient?
 How are cars made in this world?

 Regardless of the details, McQueen and the Cars franchise will continue to introduce kids to the world of motoring and motorsport.